Canon G15 vs SX70

 It is notable that the G15 has a hotshoe, while the SX70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the G15 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G15 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G15 was succeeded by the Canon G16.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G15 Manual (free pdf) or the online Canon SX70 Manual.
+Further information on the features and operation of the G15 and SX70 can be found, respectively, in the Canon G15 Manual (free pdf) or the online Canon SX70 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G15 or the Canon SX70 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.